Colour grading

 Advanced

-At an advanced level, colour grading involves tools such as scopes, LUTs (lookup tables), and colour management systems to maintain consistency across different devices and platforms.
+Colour grading involves tools such as scopes, LUTs (lookup tables), and colour management systems to maintain consistency across different devices and platforms.
 Graders use software like DaVinci Resolve, Adobe Premiere Pro, and Final Cut Pro to apply precise adjustments.

 Metrics